 SAFe describes a set of seven transformational patterns that can be used to move the organization to Lean-Agile Program Portfolio Management, as illustrated in Figure 3.

 These transformational patterns help us better understand how to fulfill the primary responsibilities—strategy and investment funding, program management, and governance—but in a more effective Lean-Agile fashion.
 Each is further described below.

 Strategy and Investment Funding

-- Self-Managing, Self-Organizing Agile Release Trains (ARTs).
-Traditional project and program chartering and management activities are replaced almost entirely by Agile Release Trains, each of which provides a continuous flow of value to its stakeholders.
+- Self-managing Agile Release Trains.
+Traditional project and program chartering and management activities are replaced by value stream-based, self-managing, and self-organizing Agile Release Trains, each of which provides a continuous flow of value to its stakeholders.

 - Agile Estimating and Planning.
-The formerly too-detailed business cases, too-early requirements specificity and too-detailed work break down structures are replaced with Agile estimating and planning, using the currency of Story points, consistently through the Team (story), Program (Feature) and Portfolio (Epic) levels, as is illustrated in Figure 3.
+The formerly too-detailed business cases, too-early requirements specificity, and too-detailed work breakdown structures are replaced with Agile estimating and planning, using the currency of Story points, applied consistently through the Team, program, value stream, and portfolio.

 Governance functions still exist in Agile, otherwise there would be no portfolio-level feedback on investment spend, nor program reporting, nor any means to assuredly communicate and validate important security, regulatory, standards, quality, and release requirements.
 Governance can be looked at in terms of providing portfolio context and Life-Cycle Governance.

 Portfolio context includes: